Definition of Forensic Tools

 5. X-Ways Forensics

-X-Ways Forensic is a very advanced working Tool that runs faster, recovers deleted files, potable.
-It also offers features like it runs on a USB stick on Windows Server.
+X-Ways Forensic is a very advanced working Tool that runs faster; recovers deleted files, potable.
+It also offers features as it runs on a USB stick on Windows Server.

 Its key features include disk cloning,2TB space in memory, recovering lost data, editing binary data structures etc.

 Xplico is a networking Forensic Tool that reconstructs the contents with a packet sniffer like Netsniff-ng. it extracts and reconstructs all web pages that are generally lost.

 - As it is a networking Forensic Tool, it supports IPv4, IPv6, HTTP, SIP, etc.

 - It also supports Multithreading.

 - It gives the output in SQL Database.